 Group seeks more details about raid on California reporter

-SAN FRANCISCO (AP) — A nonprofit that advocates for more open and accountable government sued San Francisco Mayor London Breed and city police on Tuesday after failing to get access to records about a controversial police raid on a freelance journalist.
+SAN FRANCISCO (AP) — A nonprofit open government group is suing San Francisco Mayor London Breed and city police after failing to get access to records about a police raid on a freelance journalist.

-A spokesman for the city attorney’s office that represents the police department and the mayor in the case, John Cote, did not immediately respond to a request for comment.
+City attorney’s office spokesman John Cote did not immediately respond to a request for comment.